arpie-steele/test-e0109/README.md

 ## Related Issue

-This repository serves as a minimal reproduction for rust-analyzer issue [link to be added].
+This repository serves as a minimal reproduction for rust-analyzer issue [#20958](https://github.com/rust-lang/rust-analyzer/issues/20958).